1100 Peachtree: Ownership and usage

 The 28-story, 618000 sqft building is currently owned by Manulife Financial.
 It was previously partly owned and largely occupied by telecommunications company AT&T Corporation providing offices for its top executives.
-Besides AT&T, the other major occupant is law firm Kilpatrick Townsend & Stockton LLP.
 In November 2006, law firm Schreeder, Wheeler and Flint, LLP became the building's tenants.
+Law firm Kilpatrick Townsend & Stockton LLP is the largest single tenant in the building, where it has operated for 30 years.

 Design

 The octagonal building has a ziggurat-like, stair-stepped top with lighting which accentuates the building at night.
 Completed in 1991, the building is 428 ft (130 m) tall.
-It is one of several buildings built in a period in Atlanta in which architects apparently attempted to one-up each other with their ornate and dramatically-lit "wedding-cake" skyscraper tops.
+It is one of several buildings built in a period in Atlanta in which architects apparently attempted to one-up each other with their ornate and dramatically lit "wedding-cake" skyscraper tops.
 1100 Peachtree received the EPA "Energy Star" designation in 2000, the first high-rise in Atlanta to be so named.
 Building architects were Smallwood, Reynolds, Stewart, Stewart & Associates, Inc.